akmad/openlmis-report/README.md

-# OpenLMIS Malawi Reporting Service
+# OpenLMIS Reporting Service
-Service for managing and printing reports for Malawi OpenLMIS implementation.
+This repository holds the files for the OpenLMIS Reports Independent Service.